If you have a workers' compensation claim:

 - Any conciliation on an employee’s claim or an insurer’s request to modify or discontinue benefits will be done by telephone.
 Just as now, the employee’s attendance is not required.
 Lawyers for the parties will communicate by telephone with the conciliator; the conciliator will help the parties to resolve the claim or move the matter forward to and Administrative Judge.

-- Any proceeding (which we sometimes call conference) on an employee’s claim or an insurer’s request to modify or discontinue benefits will be done by video conference.
-Lawyers for the parties will present their evidence and arguments to an administrative judge, but through from remote locations through a video conference system.
+- Any proceeding (which we sometimes call conference) on an employee’s claim or an insurer’s request to modify or discontinue benefits will be done by video conference or telephone.
+Lawyers for the parties will present their evidence and arguments to an administrative judge, but from remote locations through a video conference or telephone conference system.
 This will be a live proceeding.
 Medical and other evidence will be uploaded to the Department of Industrial Accidents in the usual manner.
 For now, a proceeding will not require the presence of an employee or insurer representative.

-- Any hearing currently scheduled between now and April 3 is suspended and will be rescheduled to a new date.
+- Any hearing scheduled between March 17, 2020 and present is suspended and will be rescheduled to a new date.
+All other hearings are suspended and will be scheduled in the future.

-- Any lump sum settlement conference currently scheduled or requested is suspended until after April 3.
+- Any lump sum settlement conference may not be done in person.
 However, a lump sum presentation may be done by affidavit, which means that the employee may execute a document in lieu of a.
 In person before and Administrative Judge to request approval of a lump sum settlement.

 - Any vocational rehabilitation mandatory meeting will be done between the Department’s representative and the employee by telephone.